Fuel Taxes

 The equity impacts of fuel tax changes have been widely debated.
 Whether taxes are unfairly high or low depends on perspective and assumptions.
 In North America, the total tax rate on fuel is approximately 100% (that is to say, 50% of retail prices are taxes), and even higher in Europe and Japan, far higher than the sales tax rate on most other goods.
 As mentioned earlier, the value of fuel tax revenue per vehicle-mile has declined in North America due to inflation and increased vehicle fuel efficiency, so fuel taxes fund a declining share of total roadway costs.

 Fuel taxes are regressive, since they account for a greater share of income for lower-income households than for wealthier households.
 However, how regressive depends on the perspective used in analysis.
 Economist James Poterba (1991) demonstrates that fuel taxes are not very regressive when based on lifetime expenditures earnings, which he considers an accurate measure of equity, since it takes into account predicable year-to-year variations in household income.
 For example, a college student or retiree may have relatively little income, yet be quite wealthy overall.
 CBPP (2007) identified ways to make fuel tax increases progressive with respect to income by incorporating targeted discounts and exemption.
 Santos and Cachesides (2005) evaluate the equity impacts of fuel taxes in the U.K. They find that when all households are considered, middle-class households are burdened most by fuel taxes, but when only vehicle owning households are considered, fuel taxes are regressive, particularly in the short-run (over the long run lower-income motorists can adjust additional factors such as the type of vehicle they own and how much they drive, reducing the impacts of fuel taxes on their budgets).
-The equity impacts of fuel tax increases depend on the how revenues are used (Litman, 1996).
-Raising fuel taxes to reduce other taxes that are equally or more regressive can make it neutral or progressive with respect to income.

-Fuel tax increases are considered particularly burdensome to some groups, such as rural residents and owners of older, fuel-inefficient vehicles, although such claims are often exaggerated, and negative impacts can be minimized if fuel tax increases are predictable and gradual (Glaister and Graham, 2000).
+Fuel tax increases are considered particularly burdensome to some groups, such as rural residents and owners of older, fuel-inefficient vehicles, although such claims are often exaggerated, and negative impacts can be minimized if fuel tax increases are predictable and gradual.
 Stead (2002) argues that these impacts are minor overall, and that rural residents may benefit overall if higher fuel taxes help support a more efficient land use and more diversified transportation options in rural areas.
 He recommends a number of Rural Transportation Management strategies to minimize negative impacts of fuel tax increases to rural residents.
 Ryan and Stinson (2002) evaluate the distributional impacts of a 150% fuel tax increase matched by reductions in general taxes now used to subsidize roads.

-Table 5 Equity Summary
+Table 4 Equity Summary

 Impacts